Sanjuontheweb/GOG/README.md

 no extra lives
 the bugs can shoot too

-The score is displayed after you get hit at the restart page
+The score and high score is displayed after you get hit at the restart page

+before starting the game, you cannot exit or close the application

+To play this game, download the .rar file and extract it